volpatto/numericlab/README.md

 ## Purpose

 Training.
 Exercise.
-And suffering a little bit.
+And a little bit of suffering.

 ## About me